yuandra/resbaz-cookbook/README.md

 The dates for "ResBaz week" have been announced: **30 January - 5 February 2017**

-If you're interested in running an event during that week (or soon-after if that week isn't practical), here are the steps required to make that happen...
+If you're interested in running an event during that week (or soon after if that week isn't practical), here are the steps required to make that happen...

 #### 1. Join the conversation

 Subscribe to the [ResBaz blog](https://resbazblog.wordpress.com/) to make sure you don't miss our monthly newsletter for ResBaz organisers.

-To keep up with the news between newsletters, email us and we'll add you to our ResBaz Slack channel.
+To keep up with the news between newsletters, email us and we'll add you to our ResBaz page on Slack.
+As well as using Slack to join the global conversation, many sites are creating their own channels on the ResBaz page for site-specific chat.

 #### 2. Plan your event